Technische Nothilfe: History

-Throughout the Third Reich the TN, within Germany, focused on civil defence — air raid rescue, general disaster response, and relief work.
-From 1936 the TN was gradually absorbed into Ordnungspolizei as an auxiliary police organization and it came under the ultimate control of Heinrich Himmler, as the head of the police, and ultimately the SS.
+Following the founding of Nazi Germany in 1933, the TN focused on technical civil defence such as air raid rescue, general disaster response, and relief work.
+It became increasingly intertwined with the state, and therefore Nazism.
+In April 1934, Erich Hampe was appointed head of the TN when Lummitzsch was forced to resign because of his refusal to divorce his half-Jewish wife.
+From 1936, the TN was gradually absorbed into Ordnungspolizei as an auxiliary police organization and it came under the ultimate control of Heinrich Himmler, as the head of the police, and ultimately the SS.
 From June 1, 1943, the TN members, serving outside of the Reich, wore the green uniform of the Police and were referred to as the TN-Police.
 In addition to working within Germany, the TN was active in Nazi-occupied countries from September 1, 1939 as Einsatzgruppen, which followed the Wehrmacht and restored vital services and functions in Poland, France, Belgium, Netherlands, Luxembourg, and Norway.
 Local TN branch organisations were formed in some occupied countries, notably as the Technische Noodhulp in the Netherlands and as the Teknisk Nødhjelp in Norway.

 The TN Einsatzgruppen participated in the occupation of the Saar, Austria, Sudetenland, Poland and then in the Western Campaigns of 1940.
 Their purpose was to secure vital industries, prevent or repair sabotage, rebuild the infrastructure (bridges, power plants, drinking water facilities, wastewater facilities, etc.) TN units were taken into Luftwaffe (air force) service early on and other TN units into Heer (land army) service in mid 1941.
 Those in Army were named the Technische Truppen, which was commanded by Erich Hampe, the long term Stellv.
 Chef der TN [#2 TN man from 1919 to 1940].
 Also, some TN units served in the Kriegsmarine (Navy), although it is poorly documented.
 Other TN units, under the control of the TN Headquarters (Reichsamt Technische Nothilfe), remained in service until the end of World War II.

 In 1945, the victorious Allies dissolved the TN.
 Its functions were assumed again in 1950 when Otto Lummitzsch was requested by the West German government to form the Technisches Hilfswerk (literally: 'Technical Relief') which exists to the present day with civil defence responsibilities and also participates in worldwide disaster relief responses.